rdfostrich/article-jws2018-ostrich/content/evaluation.md

 ### Implementation

-In this section, we describe OSTRICH, a software implementation of the storage and querying techniques that are described in this article.
-OSTRICH stands for _Offset-enabled STore for TRIple CHangesets_.
-It is implemented in C/C++ and is available on [GitHub](https://github.com/rdfostrich/ostrich/){:.mandatory} under an open license.
+OSTRICH stands for _Offset-enabled STore for TRIple CHangesets_, and it is a software implementation of the storage and querying techniques described in this article It is implemented in C/C++ and available on [GitHub](https://github.com/rdfostrich/ostrich/){:.mandatory} under an open license.
 In the scope of this work, OSTRICH currently supports a single snapshot and delta chain.
 OSTRICH uses [HDT](cite:cites hdt) as snapshot technology as it conforms to all the [requirements](#snapshot-storage) for our approach.
 Furthermore, for our indexes we use [Kyoto Cabinet](http://fallabs.com/kyotocabinet/){:.mandatory},